How to Recruit College/University Partner Members: A Guide for Branches

 - Any school with science, technology, engineering, and mathematics (STEM) offerings

 - Any school that was formerly a C/U partner member

-Once you make your list, it may make sense to send different branch and state members to different schools, depending on their existing relationships and connections.
+Once you make your list, consider sending different branch and state members to different schools, depending on their existing relationships and connections.
 Find out if anyone in your branch has a strong background in marketing or relationship building, and ask those folks to volunteer for visits.
-And don’t hesitate to pair up for visits!
+Don’t hesitate to pair up for visits!

 Step 2: Prepare for an effective meeting with campus staff.

 Research the school — the background, mission, vision, and marketing — to understand their needs and focus and determine your best approach.
-The more you know about the school, the more you will be able to find connections to what AAUW has to offer them.
+The more you know about the school, the more you can find connections to what AAUW has to offer them.
 Know the programs, issues, and needs of the school.
-Their website, newspaper, Facebook, and Twitter are great resources.
+Their website, newspaper, and social media accounts are great resources.
 This is extremely important.
 You don’t want to approach the campus if there is a sensitive issue that you are unaware of.